SenseLogic/CODEX/README.md

 *   Use the concise functions provided by the project high level libraries instead of calling directly the low level functions they wrap.

-## Base rules
+## Main rules

-*   Write readable self-documenting code
+*   Write simple and efficient self-documenting code, where the intent of each line of code is perfectly obvious without any comment or context
-*   Makes the intent of each statement fully obvious without any context or comment
+*   Write short functions and methods which use clear non-ambiguous names for all type, function, variable and constant identifiers
-*   Use clear non-ambiguous names for types, functions and variables
+*   Split your styling code using section comments : imports, constants, elements, classes
-*   Write short functions
+*   Split your imperative code using section comments : imports, constants, variables, types, attributes, constructors, inquiries, operations, functions, statements
 *   Use Unix line endings
 *   Use four spaces per indentation level and no tabulations
 *   Put braces on their own line and align them vertically
-*   Put multiline JavaScript return arguments in parentheses
+*   Put JavaScript multiline return arguments in parentheses
 *   Indent the content of braces, brackets and parentheses by four spaces
 *   Indent closing brackets and parentheses by four spaces
 *   Add exactly a space after { [ ( if while for